 - Any terminal illness with life expectancy under one year, where the illness or treatment leads to one of the following: Severe, intractable or chronic pain, nausea or severe vomiting, cachexia or severe wasting.

 Hemp-derived CBD products are legal under Federal Law in the United States; however, individual state laws are dynamic and fluid.
 Individual states may enact their own laws governing hemp-derived CBD.

 Personal cultivation for recreational or medical use is illegal in Minnesota.

 Minnesota did pass “The Industrial Hemp Development Act” in 2015, which categorizes hemp as an “agricultural crop” and empowers the Commission of Agriculture to set up a pilot program to grow industrial hemp at institutions of higher education.
-The hemp is designated to be grown for research or agricultural purposes only.
+Under Minnesota’s Indusrial Hemp Pilot Program, the hemp is designated to be grown for research or agricultural purposes only.

 DISCLAIMER: The information contained in this website is for general information purposes only; it does not constitute legal advice.
 Although we endeavor to keep the information up to date and correct, we make no representations or warranties of any kind, express or implied, about the completeness, accuracy, reliability, suitability or availability with respect to the website or the information, products, services, or related graphics contained on the website for any purpose.
 Therefore, any reliance you place on such information is strictly at your own risk.